tomatolog/manticore/docs/7_command_line_tools_reference/wordbreaker_command_reference.rst

 ``wordbreaker`` command reference
 ---------------------------------

-``wordbreaker`` is one of the helper tools within the Sphinx package, introduced in version 2.1.1-beta.
+``wordbreaker`` is one of the helper tools within the Sphinx package.
 It is used to split compound words, as usual in URLs, into its component words.
 For example, this tool can split “lordoftherings” into its four component words, or “http://manofsteel.warnerbros.com” into “man of steel warner bros”.
-This helps searching, without requiring prefixes or infixes: searching for “sphinx” wouldn't match “sphinxsearch” but if you break the compound word and index the separate components, you'll get a match without the costs of prefix and infix larger index files.
+This helps searching, without requiring prefixes or
+infixes: searching for “sphinx” wouldn't match “sphinxsearch” but if you break the compound word and index the separate components, you'll get a match without the costs of prefix and infix larger index files.

 Examples of its usage are: